Agent Development

 npm install

-After installation, you can enter the following command to log in:
+After installation is complete, you can enter the following command to log in:

 npm run login